Geology of Mauritania: Natural resource geology

 Iron ore mining plays an important role in the economy of Mauritania.
 Banded iron formations with 64% iron hematite lenses were discovered at F'Derik-Segazou, Tazadit hills and Rouessa, close to the border with Western Sahara in the 1970s.
 Mining began 25 kilometers north of Zouerate, as part of the Guelb project in the mid-1980s.
 The site has itabirite with 37% iron.
 Dust storms and problems at the site's mill have limited production.
 A different Guelb project site 12 kilometers east of El Rhein became active in the early 1990s, extracting 64% iron ore.
 A Neoproterozoic carbonate unit, part of a synformal nappe overturned in the Paleozoic, now forms a major copper deposit 250 kilometers northeast of Nouakchott in the Mauritanides Belt.
 The one kilometer, 250 meter wide deposit spans the West and East Moghrein Guelb hills.

-Forty meters below the deposit is a secondary deposit of cuprite, azurite, malachite and tenorite, with an additional 2.25% copper, some gold and sulfide mineralization including cubanite, chalcopyrite, pyrrohitite and aresnopyrite.
+Forty meters below the deposit is a secondary deposit of cuprite, azurite, malachite and tenorite, with an additional 2.25% copper, some gold and sulfide mineralization including cubanite, chalcopyrite, pyrrhotite and arsenopyrite.
 In the 2000s, mining at the site had mostly ceased except for gold mining in the tailings pile.

 Gypsum is extracted from the N'Drahamcha quarry, 50 kilometers northeast of Nouakchott, used to produce concrete blocks and plaster.

 Bofal and Loubboira in southern Mauritania have up 150 megatons of phosphate, at 20% concentration.